dereneaton/ipyrad/newdocs/6-params.rst

 23. max_Indels_locus
 ---------------------
-The maximum number of Indels allowed in a final locus.
+The maximum number of internal indels allowed in a final locus (terminal 5'/3' indels are not counted for the purpose of this filter).
 This helps to filter out poor final alignments, particularly for paired-end data.
 The default is 8.